 All our products are tested and certificated to the same British product standards as virgin material and also comply with the same application standards (Specification for Highway Works).
-The materials are high quality and present no difference to virgin products.
+The materials are high quality and present no difference in performance of the product compared to virgin product.
 We’re competitively priced compared to virgin aggregates as while we suffer no aggregates levy, our processing costs are higher due to the nature of the feed material.

 We create our high-quality recycled aggregates with our state-of-the-art wet processing recycling plant.
 The plant uses a range of techniques including hydrocyclone technology to clean, sort, size and extract quality materials from construction, demolition and excavation waste.
 90% of the water used in the process is recycled for immediate use and it only takes approximately 10 minutes to process a load.

 Yes, all of our products are free of contaminants (within a 1% tolerance) and have been thoroughly washed and scrubbed during our recycling process.

 what's the difference between recycled aggregates and virgin aggregates?